iwanhoogendoorn/phptestip/README.md

 # phptestip
 This webpage/script will help you with validating your IPv4 and IPv6 local and remote addresses of your local computer and web server.
+The scrip will validate if you are connecting with IPv4 or IPv6 to the webpage and will also validate if you are using HTTP or HTTPS.

+Place the files in the webserver root directory of a sub-directory.

 ```
+My webserver root folder:
 /usr/share/nginx/html

 .